-Resolve West (formerly Bristol Mediation) was established in 1987 and Our vision is: To ensure that communities can resolve conflict and repair harm.
-We aim to do this by providing effective services that enable communities to resolve conflict and repair harm
+Resolve West’s vision works to ensure that communities can resolve conflict and repair harm.
+We aim to do this by providing effective services that enable communities to resolve conflict and repair harm.
+We take our duty to process your personal data very seriously.
+This policy explains how we collect, manage, use and protect your personal data.

 Refer to the sections below for more details on how and why we use your personal information: